csiro-data-school/regex/_episodes/02-shell-wildcards.md

 - "'*' matches zero or more characters"
 - "'?' matches exactly one character"
 - "'[ ]' matches a character from a list or range of contained options"
+- "'[! ]' matches a character NOT in a list or range of contained options"
 - "'{ }' matches a word or expression from a list of contained options"
 ---